-Besides the effect of the exit rate, the IS-commission also includes the approach rate.
-Here, the IS-commission looks at if people on their way into the income insurance program will find employment before entering the program.
+Besides the effect of the exit rate, the IS-commission also includes the approach rate, showing the rate in which people goes from employment to unemployment.
+Here, the IS-commission only looks at if people in terminated positions, thereby on their way into the income insurance program will find employment before entering the program.
 One issue is that data can’t show how many people are on their way to enter the income insurance program or how large the exit-rate to employment is for this group.

-Therefore, the IS-commission must assume that the behavioral effects for people being close to entering the insurance program (for example from terminated positions) are comparable to the behavioral effects of people already being in the income insurance program and thereby have been in unemployment for up till almost 2 years.
+Therefore, the IS-commission must assume that the behavioral effects for people in terminated positions are comparable to the behavioral effects of people already being in the income insurance program and thereby have been in unemployment for up till almost 2 years.

+Burde man nævne noget om størrelsesordenen af approach rate?